 If you have come here because you are overwhelmed start with the Emergency Planning Technique.
 Once you've got things calmed down, you can then consider making a plan to keep things from getting out of control.

 I've created an audio version of the post so you can listen to it on your commute, or while you're cooking, or whatever.
-Listen here: A good plan can reduce the stress and overwhelm you experience trying to juggle all your different responsibilities.
-This is why I have developed planning … [Read more...]
+Listen here: I've also teamed up with illustrator Amy Crook to create a picture book that goes into these principles in more detail: The Principles of Juggling: A Picture … [Read more...]

 Writing is a core activity for academics.
 I advocate establishing a writing practice, and making writing a priority when you plan.
 Finding and protecting time for writing, especially during the parts of the year when you are teaching, is difficult.
 It may be helpful to consider the different kinds … [Read more...]